scikit-build/scikit-build-core/README.md

 - The docs are not written
 - Dedicated entrypoints are planned for projects wanting to support discovery
 - No support for other targets besides install
-- C++17 is required for the test suite because it's more fun than C++11/14
 - Wheels are not fully reproducible yet
 - Windows ARM support missing